david-schaller/AsymmeTree/README.md

 The API functions are described in the following sections and can be imported directly from the respective subpackage (see examples).

-The term `color` regularly appears in the library and refers to the reconciliation of gene trees with species trees.
-In particular, the terms `color` and species/genome in which a gene resides are used interchangeably.

 ### Tree data structures

 The class `Tree` in [tralda](https://github.com/david-schaller/tralda) implements a tree data structure which is essential for most of the modules in the package.